suyuan32/simple-admin-core/README.En.md

 It is based on go-zero and supports several advanced features.
 It can help you to develop a microservice back-end management core in a short time.

-#### Note: Before v1.0.0 comes out, the interface and API are unstable and may change.

 ## Feature

 - **State of The Art Development**：Use latest back-end technology development such as ent, go-zero, casbin